 It took us about an hour and a half of walking on the sand to spot the horses.
-We began to doubt that they even existed until somewhere in the distance, a faint brown spot turned into two, three, and more.
+We began to doubt that they even existed until a faint brown spot turned into two, three, and more somewhere in the distance.

 As we got closer, about 20 horses emerged.
 Or maybe we emerged toward them?
 Either way, seeing those wild horses remains one of the most unforgettable times in our lives.

-Note: For the horses’ safety and your own, please stay at least 50 feet away from them at all times.
+Note: For the horses’ safety and your own, please always stay at least 50 feet away from them.